 Next, our driver will make us a tour of the city center, passing by some of the most important sites, such as the Parliament, the Tomb of the Unknown Soldier, the Old Parliament and the Olympic Stadium, where the first Olympic Games took place in 1896.

 Our next stop will be the city of Corinth, after a short photo stop at the Corinth Canal to enjoy the magnificent view.
 Our visit to Corinth will include the Archaeological site of Ancient Corinth, which was part of St. Paul’s missionary travels and where he is said to have written his most familiar letters in the New Testament, First and Second Corinthians.

 We will also visit the Museum, the Bema, the Market Place and the Temple

-Return to Athens early in the afternoon for relax, dinner at the hotel and overnight
+Return to Athens late in the afternoon, dinner at the hotel and overnight

 - Athens, Central Athens, Greece